🗽 NYC SHSAT Test Prep

 Built for the 2026 adaptive format

 The SHSAT is now computer-adaptive.
-AISparks adjusts difficulty question-by-question — so your child builds comfort with exactly how the real test feels.
+AISparks adjusts difficulty question-by-question — so your child grows comfortable with exactly how the real test feels.

 💰